About Us

 Arabian Business

-VI Markets are proud to provide investors the opportunity to trade forex and CFDs on indices, commodities, energies, bonds and futures.
+VI Markets is proud to provide investors with the opportunity to trade forex and CFDs on indices, commodities, energies, bonds, and futures.

-The event marked the traditional “Handing over KidZania City Key” by business Director Steven Putzeys, along with a welcome dance by KidZania’s RightZKeepers – Urbano and Bekha.
-This was followed by an extensive walk around the city and the opening of the VI Markets Financial Trading Hub establishment for the first time.
+The event featured the traditional “Handing over of the KidZania City Key” ceremony led by Steven Putzeys, Business Director at KidZania Kuwait, followed by a welcome dance by KidZania’s RightZKeepers, Urbano and Bekha.
+Guests then toured the city to witness the opening of the VI Markets Financial Trading Hub, which introduces children to basic financial concepts through interactive play.

-Steven Putzeys iterated – “At KidZania, it is our constant endeavor to partner with brands that provide opportunities for children to learn through unique, real-life like role-plays, to positively impact society and the environment they live in.
-The various activities in KidZania aid physical intellectual growth, contribute to the development of skills and attitudes, stimulate creative thinking and boost self-esteem and self-confidence levels.”
+Steven Putzeys stated, “At KidZania, it is our constant endeavor to partner with brands that provide opportunities for children to learn through unique, real-life role-plays that positively impact society and the environment they live in.
+The activities in KidZania foster intellectual growth, enhance creativity, and build confidence through experiential learning.”

-The scaled-down city replicates the real world in a safe and self-contained 7,000 square meter facility.
-Children can choose from 78 engaging establishments and role-play 100 exciting roles – and just like in the real world, they can earn kidZos, KidZania’s currency, to either spend or save.
-KidZania operates like a real city complete with buildings, paved streets, vehicles, a functioning economy, and recognizable destinations in the form of “establishments” sponsored by Marketing Partners who represent leading multi-national, regional, and local brands.
+The KidZania city replicates real-world environments in a safe, 7,000 square meter facility.
+Children can choose from 78 engaging establishments and explore over 100 roles.
+Just like in real life, they can earn KidZos – KidZania’s currency – to spend or save.
+The city functions as a complete ecosystem, with buildings, streets, vehicles, and a working economy, featuring partner establishments that represent leading international and regional brands.

 By Staff Writer- 2023